Sonny, Please

+Sonny, Please is a studio album by jazz saxophonist Sonny Rollins released in 2006 on Doxy Records.
+This album peaked at No. 7 on the US Billboard Top Contemporary Jazz Albums chart and No. 12 on the US Billboard Top Jazz Albums chart.

+Background

-Sonny, Please is a 2006 album by jazz saxophonist Sonny Rollins.
-It was released on the Doxy label, and features performances by Rollins, trombonist Clifton Anderson, guitarist Bobby Broom, bassist Bob Cranshaw, drummers Steve Jordan and Joe Corsello, and percussionist Kimati Dinizulu.
-It is the final studio session Rollins recorded before retiring from public performance in 2012.
+Sonny, Please features performances by Rollins, trombonist Clifton Anderson, guitarist Bobby Broom, bassist Bob Cranshaw, drummers Steve Jordan and Joe Corsello, and percussionist Kimati Dinizulu.
+This album marked Rollins' final studio session before his retirement in 2012.

-Reception
+Critical reception

-The Allmusic review by Jeff Tamarkin awarded the album 3.5 stars, stating: "Most of his playing here is relatively easygoing.
+The AllMusic review by Jeff Tamarkin awarded the album 3.5 stars, stating: "Most of his playing here is relatively easygoing.
 Rollins still enjoys taking it to the limit, just not as often as he once did.
 He doesn't need to, though; with nothing left to prove, he can afford to stand back and just enjoy being Sonny Rollins."